 At Chatham Grammar we have a designated Special Educational Needs Co-ordinator (SENCo), who is line managed by the Inclusion Vice Principal.
-The SENCo has completed the statutory training and their responsibilities are to ensure that the students with SEND needs are met.
-They will ensure that staff training is completed so that all teachers can ensure they are inclusive of all their learners needs.
+The SENCo has completed the statutory training, and their responsibility is to ensure that the needs of students with SEND are met.
+They will ensure that staff training is completed so that all teachers can ensure they are inclusive of all their learners' needs.
 Strategies will be provided so that all students can learn and make progress throughout their academic journey.